etrandafir93/model-based-testing-practice/README.md

 static Arbitrary<Action<ModelVsTested>> getEmployeesByDepartmentAction() { /* ... */ }
 // same for the other actions
 ```
-Now we can write our test and leverage Jqwik to test various sequences of with provided actions.
+Now we can write our test and leverage Jqwik to use the provided actions to test various sequences.
 Let's create the _ModelVsTested_ tuple, and use it to execute the sequence of actions against it:

 ```java
 @Property